Miltonbottle/summarizer/README.md

-# summarizer
+# Summarization Project
-This project focuses on summarizing articles using transformer-based models t5-small from Hugging Face.
-We use the multi-news dataset, which contains multiple related news articles and corresponding human written summaries, then we compare the summarized text from the model to the summarizer present online
+This project explores abstractive summarization using Hugging Face's transformers library and the multi-news dataset.
+The aim is to fine-tune or use pretrained transformer models to generate concise and coherent summaries from long news articles.
+Prepares the dataset for summarization tasks

+Uses the Hugging Face transformers and datasets libraries for efficient processing